SAREC-Lab/sUAS-UseCases/usecases/supporting/CollectAndAnalyseSample.md

 3. In step 2, the UAV is tasked with collecting an air sample instead of a water sample.
 Step 2 is skipped and the use case continues with step 3.

 4. In step 3, the UAV not only collects a sample (air or water), but performs onboard analysis.
-   * 4.1 The UAV performs onboard analysis of the sample
+   * 4.1 The UAV performs onboard analysis of the sample.
-   * 4.2 Targeted pollutants are identified in the sample
+   * 4.2 Targeted pollutants are identified in the sample.
-      * 4.2.1 The UAV dynamically plans a new collection route (e.g., to collect additional samples from the local area)
+      * 4.2.1 The UAV dynamically plans a new collection route (e.g., to collect additional samples from the local area).
 	  * 4.2.2 The use case resumes at Step 1 using the dynamically planned collection points instead of preplanned ones.
    * 4.3 If no pollutants are identified in the sample, then the use case continues with Step 1 using the preplanned collection points.